RLOpenCatalyst/catdocs/Catalyst/source/orgsetupdefined.rst

  * URL : URL of the hosted or on-premise chef server
  * User Pem File : User file to access your Chef Server account
  * Knife.rb : Configuration file that you get while setting up the Chef server
- * Validator Pem File :
+ * Validator Pem File : During the first chef-client run, this private key does not exist.
+Instead, the chef-client will attempt to use the private key assigned to the chef-validator, located in /etc/chef/validation.pem.
- * Key File :
+ * Key File : It is used to encrypt the contents of the data bag item.
- * Template File :
+ * Template File :  The default bootstrap operation relies on an Internet connection to get the distribution to the target node.
+If a target node cannot access the Internet, then a custom template i.e, template file can be used to define a specific location for the distribution so that the target node may access it during the bootstrap operation.

 To configure a new chef server follow the steps below: